The moving parts¶

 import html5lib with open("mydocument.html", "rb") as f: lxml_etree_document = html5lib.parse(f, treebuilder="lxml")

-When instantiating a parser object, you have to pass a tree builder
+HTMLParser object, you must pass a tree builder class via the

 tree keyword attribute: